-SUMMARY OF GRADING REQUIREMENTS

-For any below information requiring an item be uploaded to D2L, students must ensure it is put into the correct folder within the correct section for their course.
+SUMMARY OF GRADING REQUIREMENTS \For any below information requiring an item be uploaded to D2L, students must ensure it is put into the correct folder within the correct section for their course.

-Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
-Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
+Requirement Submission Method Pass No Grade Reported No Pass Mid Rotation Feedback Form Submit via D2L Four-week rotations- 11:59 m on the 3rd Sunday of the until all requirements of this rotation is met.
+Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm Student Activity Log Submit via D2L Scanned and uploaded to the correct drop box "Rotation Journal Dropbox."
+100% complete and needing no revision by 11:59 pm the last day (Sunday) of the rotation.
+Will be a conditional grade until all requirements of this rotation are met.
+Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
+Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be conditional grade until all requirements of this rotation are met.
+Receives two (2) or more "Below Expectations" within the subcategory sections.
 Receives comments that indicate below expectations of performance.
-See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met.
-Failure to complete and submit within 14 days from the last day of the rotation Student Activity Log Submit via D2L Scanned and uploaded to the correct drop box "Rotation Journal Dropbox."
-100% complete and needing no revision by 11:59 pm the last day (Sunday) of the rotation.
-Will be the conditional grade until all requirements of this rotation are met.
-Failure to complete and submit within 14 days from the last day of the rotation Mid Rotation Feedback Form Submit via D2L Completed, scanned, and uploaded to D2L.
-Must be 100% complete and needing no revisions by: Four-week rotations- 11:59 pm on the 3rd Sunday of the rotation.
-Two-week rotations- 11:59pm on the 1st Friday of the rotation.
-Will be the conditional grade until all requirements of this rotation are met.
-Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm
+See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation submitted electronically by Completed 100% by 11:59 pm the Will be the conditional grade until all requirements of this rotation are met.
+Failure to complete and submit within 14 days from the end of the rotation